Composable end-to-end security of Gaussian quantum networks with untrusted relays

 While examining a quantum network, not only is it fundamental to compute the relevant communication rates between arbitrary users, namely upper, lower and achievable rates, but it is crucial to evaluate composable key rates with a finite number of uses of the network.
 Evaluating the rate is possible by analysing the data statistics that the parties would obtain through the so-called parameter estimation (PE)~\cite{Tomamichel:2012,Furrer:FSize2012,Leverrier:FSize2017}.
 For a typical single link, PE analysis, which commonly refers to estimating {\em channel} parameters (loss and noise), is relatively straightforward~\cite{Papanastasiou:ComposMDI2017,Pirandola:CompCVQKD2021}.
 However, PE can become very challenging in large-scale quantum networks.
 For these reasons, we do not consider estimating channel parameters; instead, we use PE in a more general sense by directly estimating measurable quantities, e.g., the covariance matrix of the end parties.

 In the context of continuous-variable (CV) quantum key distribution (QKD), we show that any two users of a Gaussian quantum network can successfully extract composable secret keys from their local shared data, together with any classical public data that they might receive from other stations of the network.
 As mentioned above, an important point to remark is that we allow the network to deviate from being Gaussian, including the possibility to be conditionally Gaussian, i.e., described by a Gaussian state only after the success of a non-Gaussian, post-selection mechanism (feature which is needed for effective entanglement distillation~\cite{Eisert:NGEntDist2002,Eisert:NGEntDist2004,Ourjoumtsev:NGEntDist2007,Takahashi:NGEntDist2010,Kurochkin:NGEntDist2014}).
-In particular, this happens when non-deterministic quantum amplifiers are in use, where they sporadically fail to amplify~\cite{Chrzanowski:MBNLA2014,Pandey:QAmps2013,Caves:PRA2012}.
-By using such amplifiers in an example (linear chain), we show that the composable finite-size key rate can indeed exceed the fundamental PLOB bound.
+In particular, this happens when non-deterministic quantum amplifiers are in use, where they sporadically fail to amplify~\cite{Ralph:QSNLA,Xiang:NLA,McMahon:Optimal_QS,Chrzanowski:MBNLA2014,Pandey:QAmps2013,Caves:PRA2012}. {We further investigate the use of such amplifiers in a linear quantum chain.}

 {\bf {Results and Discussion}}